Choosing a Starter Ship in Star Citizen 3.22

 2. The developers’ intent is to allow you to pay to have NPCs load your ship for you, but there’s no telling whether that will be implemented when this feature initially arrives.
 That’s perpetual alpha, baby! ↩︎

-3. I will update this post as new starters are added to the game as well. ↩︎
+3. Look for updated versions of this guide as new starters are added to the game as well. ↩︎

 4. Note that, while the game is still in Alpha, ships purchased in-game will be lost every time the devs do a database wipe.
 This happens about once a year, but there are no guarantees. ↩︎